rust-lang/rust/doc/tutorial.md

 ## Generic functions

-Throughout this tutorial, I've been defining functions like `for_rev` that act only on integers.
+Throughout this tutorial, we've been defining functions like `for_rev` that act only on single data types.
 It is 2012, and we no longer expect to be defining such functions again and again for every type they apply to.
 Thus, Rust allows functions and datatypes to have type parameters.

 ~~~~
 fn for_rev<T>(v: [T], act: fn(T)) {